Interlake-Saints/the-late-and-great/_posts/2014-03-01-sara-ann-moser.md

 ---
 Sara was a biology teacher at Interlake up until her retirement in 1993.
 She then moved to Oregon where she passed away peacefully in Bend on March 1st, 2014.
 She was 81 years old.

-Sara's daughter, Liz Moser, is also listed on the IHS Memorial Wall, under the class of 1973.
+Sadly, Sara's daughter, [Liz Moser](https://ihsmemorial.org/class-of-1973/elisabeth-ann-moser/), is also listed on the IHS Memorial Wall, under the class of 1973.